JulianNicholls/React-2-Indecision/README.md

 ## Progress

-Completed section 5 - Stateless Functional Components
+Completed section 6 - Webpack

 ## Differences from Andrew

 I have skipped retyping some of the playground tutorials and exercises, e.g. Arrow functions, Classes.

+My directory layout is slightly different, and I use my own names for event functions.

 ## Git client